 The joint programme contributes to the effort of the Government of Vietnam in combating hunger and poverty with success on the achievement of the MDG1.
-The Joint Programme also make a contribution to realising the MDG 5 on improve maternal health.
+The Joint Programme also makes a contribution to realise the MDG 5 on improve maternal health.
+The interventions of the JP at at both national and local level.
+Recent meeting of the Government of VN on MDG report has shown the "on-track" record for both MDG1 and MDG5.